 Fixed Term Contracts not used Correctly

-This organisation employed Sam on a one year fixed term contract.
+The organisation (United Christian Democratic Party) employed Sam on a one year fixed term contract.
 (Sam is not his real name).
-The organisation allowed him to continue working for them for a short period, once the contract had expired.
-Apparently this was normal practice for this organisation.
-It allowed temporary workers to work one month beyond the termination date.
+The organisation allowed him to continue working for them for a short period, after the contract had expired.
+Apparently this was normal practice for this organisation; it allowed temporary workers to work one month beyond the termination date.
 It did this, they claimed, to allow time for the release of funds.

 In Sam’s case, after his contract expired he was unexpectedly given 3 months’ notice of termination and released from work.

 Sam obviously felt very aggrieved and referred the matter to the CCMA as an unfair dismissal.
 He claimed that he had reasonable expectation of further renewal of his employment contract, based on the fact that this organisation’s normal practice was to renew fixed term contracts after they had expired.